Click the thumbnail image above for a closer look or to download.

 Clever players or NPCs may discover it’s possible to throw one ring onto a surface and another directly above it at some distance, creating a trap where an individual who falls into the first hoop exits from the second and falls back again into the first, continually falling in this way until the rings once again revert to normal size.

 A ring can be thrown into its enlarged opposite.
 If this is done, both rings will instantly disappear, returning to the laboratory of Velav where he recharges them.
-The rings will similarly disappear once their last charge has been used -
+The rings will similarly disappear once their last charge has been used - they typically have 3d6 charges when found.

 – Antoine de Saint-ExupĂ©ry